glowkeeper/glowkeeper.github.io/README.md

 Deployed media should use web-oriented formats and sizes: AVIF for raster images, MP3 for audio, and H.264/AAC MP4 with fast-start for video.
 Source-quality originals belong beneath `src/media-originals/`, where they remain versioned without being copied into the static export.

+`pnpm generate:images` creates responsive AVIF variants for the shared landing-page artwork beneath `public/assets/images/responsive/`.
+That derived directory is ignored by Git and regenerated automatically during every production build.
+The landing component supplies width-aware `srcset` and `sizes` attributes so browsers download an image appropriate to the rendered viewport and device density.

 ## Social previews

 Every registered page has its own 1200 × 630 social-preview image. `pnpm generate:social` combines the appropriate section artwork from `src/social-art/` with that page's title and registry summary, writing generated JPEGs beneath `public/social/`.
 That output is ignored by Git because the build script regenerates it before Next.js exports the site.